jarviscanada/jarvis_data_eng_mathew/core_java/twitter/README.md

 The application provides 3 functions, post a tweet with or without Geolocation, view a Tweet (with only certain fields if desired), and delete one or more tweets.

-This project introduced the full MVC architecture, Apache web libraries, Spring and SpringBoot, Mockito, and JUnit.
+This project introduced the full MVC architecture, Apache HTTP Components Package, Spring and SpringBoot, Mockito, and JUnit.

 ## Design